awslabs/mountpoint-s3/doc/LOGGING.md

   3. Debug logging for all (i.e., `debug,awscrt=debug`)
   4. Trace logging for all except CRT (i.e., `trace,awscrt=off`)
   5. Trace logging for all (i.e., `trace,awscrt=trace`)

+Note that increasing logging verbosity might affect runtime performance and cause more more log entries to be generated.
+Caution must be taken before using this feature in a production workload.

 ## Metrics